An Ultimate Guide to 2025 DELF & DALF Exam

 The scoring system & passing mark

-Although the difficulty differs, the scoring of the DELF is similar at each level of A1, A2, B1, B2, C1, and C2.
+Although the difficulty differs, the DELF scoring is similar at each level: A1, A2, B1, B2, C1, and C2.

 There are four tests comprising reading, writing, listening, and speaking.
 Each of these sections has 25 marks.
 So, there is a maximum score of 100 points.